SMB Shares Screens

 Private SMB Datasets and Shares | Select to create a share that maps to a path determined by the username of the authenticated user.
 TrueNAS creates a unique, private dataset matching the user name. |

-Click Advanced Options to display settings made available or locked based on the option selected in Purpose.
+Advanced Options show settings made available or locked based on the selection in the Purpose option.

-The Access settings customize access to the share and files, and also specifying allow or deny access for host names or IP addresses.
+Access settings customize access to the share and files and specify allowed or denied access for host names or IP addresses.

 Setting | Description |